 - People can join a meeting “hands free” using Bluetooth devices.

 - People find it’s easier and more convenient for their situation.

 You only need to set up Audio Conferencing for people who plan to schedule or lead meetings.
 Meeting attendees who dial in don’t need any licenses assigned to them or other setup.

-Microsoft 365 Business Voice makes it easy for small and medium organizations to turn Microsoft Teams into a powerful and flexible telephone system.
-It’s a replacement for traditional telephony providers and in-house phone systems that can be difficult and costly to manage.
+Microsoft 365 Advanced Communications makes it easy for small and medium organizations to turn Microsoft Teams into a powerful and flexible telePhone Standard.
+It’s a replacement for traditional telephony providers and in-house Phone Standards that can be difficult and costly to manage.
 You can set up both toll and toll-free numbers, call menus to help callers get to the right department, audio conferencing so you can host meetings with anyone, and more.
 You can even give people their own phone numbers so they can get calls directly.

-Business Voice does all of this by wrapping Microsoft 365 Phone System features into an easy-to-manage bundle.
+Advanced Communications does all of this by wrapping Microsoft 365 Phone Standard features into an easy-to-manage bundle.
 You don’t need to worry about choosing the right plan or feature; they’re all there and set up for you.
-Because Phone System is a part of Teams, you can turn any PC, Mac, or mobile device into a phone that can use your Business Voice phone number.
+Because Phone Standard is a part of Teams, you can turn any PC, Mac, or mobile device into a phone that can use your Advanced Communications phone number.